Tadisa-Chiwira/Tadisa-Chiwira/README.md

 - 👋 Hi, I’m @strm45
-- 👀 I’m interested in cybersecurity and game development.
+- 👀 I’m interested in cybersecurity, app development and game development.
-- 🌱 I’m currently learning godot.
+- 🌱 I’m currently learning JavaScript, C, Rust, Go and Swift
-- 💞️ I’m looking to collaborate on games🎮
+- 💞️ I’m looking to collaborate on games and apps🎮
 - 📫 How to reach me reach me via email (ask)

 <!---